 A very rare complication of bisphosphonates is a break or crack in the middle of the thighbone.
-A second rare complication is delayed healing of the jawbone (osteonecrosis of the jaw).
+A second rare complication is delayed healing of the jawbone, called osteonecrosis of the jaw.
 This can occur after an invasive dental procedure, such as removing a tooth.

 Similar to bisphosphonates, denosumab has the same rare complication of causing breaks or cracks in the middle of the thighbone and osteonecrosis of the jaw.
 If you take denosumab, you might need to continue to do so indefinitely.
 Recent research indicates there could be a high risk of spinal column fractures after stopping the drug.

 Estrogen, especially when started soon after menopause, can help maintain bone density.
 However, estrogen therapy can increase the risk of breast cancer and blood clots, which can cause strokes.
 Therefore, estrogen is typically used for bone health in younger women or in women whose menopausal symptoms also require treatment.

 Raloxifene (Evista) mimics estrogen's beneficial effects on bone density in postmenopausal women, without some of the risks associated with estrogen.
 Taking this drug can reduce the risk of some types of breast cancer.
 Hot flashes are a possible side effect.
 Raloxifene also may increase your risk of blood clots.